jvanderzande/mijnafvalwijzer/README.md

 # huisvuil-westland
 This Domoticz script will retrieve the next garbage collection for your home address and update a TEXT device in Domoticz for only de Gemeente Westland.<br>
 It will also send you a notification at the specified time 0-x days before the event.

+# huisvuil-purmerend
+This Domoticz script will retrieve the next garbage collection for your Wijk and update a TEXT device in Domoticz for only de Gemeente Purmerend.<br>
+It will also send you a notification at the specified time 0-x days before the event.